hackclub/hackclub/workshops/memory_game/README.md

 ![CSS output](https://cloud-mv8zkaxw2.vercel.app/0screenshot_2020-10-31_133838.png)

 All the styles are prewritten in the starter template.
-You will see this :point_up_2: kind of output .
+You will see this :point_up_2: kind of output.

 We completed the markup of our project.
 Now flip over to `script.js` and let's start creating the game.

 ## The JavaScript

 Create a DOM [event-listener](https://developer.mozilla.org/en-US/docs/Web/API/EventListener) for the event [DOMContentLoaded](https://developer.mozilla.org/en-US/docs/Web/API/Document/DOMContentLoaded_event).
-All our JavaScript code will be inside the event-listener, which will be executed after the content of the web page is loaded.
+All our JavaScript code will be inside the event listener, which will be executed after the content of the web page is loaded.

 ```javascript
 document.addEventListener('DOMContentLoaded', () => {